spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/old-glue-infrastructure/glue-infrastructure.md

 {% info_block warningBox %}

-This is a document related to the Old Glue infrastructure.
+This is a document related to the Legacy Glue infrastructure.
 For the new one, see [Decoupled Glue API](/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-api.html)

 {% endinfo_block %}